vladkol/MediaPlayback/README.md

  # Windows 10 Media Playback for Unity

-Media Playback plugin for [Unity](https://unity3d.com/) on Windows 10 Fall Creators Update and beyond.
+Media Playback plugin for [Unity](https://unity3d.com/) on Windows 10.

 It gives you access to a broad range of media playback features:
 * Local files, progressive and Adaptive Streaming (HLS, DASH) playback